laperiferica/website/data/team/maca/article.en.md

 part of the [Centro Cultural de España en México](http://ccemx.org/) where she undertakes several tasks, first as the coordinator of the gender equality department, in 2016 as the head of the communication department, and finally as the assistant director of the cultural centre until November 2017.
-In March 2018 she joins [UNA MÁS UNA](https://unamasuna.com/) which she combines with the coordination of the UCM's[Master in International Cultural Management and Social Innovation](mastergestionsectorculturalycreativo.com/) and the organization of independent projects, such as the contemporary animation festival [ANIMASIVO](https://www.animasivo.net/)
+In March 2018 she joins [UNA MÁS UNA](https://unamasuna.com/) which she combines with the coordination of the UCM's [Master in International Cultural Management and Social Innovation](mastergestionsectorculturalycreativo.com/) and the organization of independent projects, such as the contemporary animation festival [ANIMASIVO](https://www.animasivo.net/)